Source: Peerspace

 Here’s a fun Friendsgiving game idea for people who love to cook.
 Host a Friendsgiving bake-off to see who can whip up the most delicious dessert.
 When they’re done, you can all sample each other’s creations and decide on a winner.
 But everyone wins when there are sweets involved!

 Don’t have enough kitchen space at home?
-Keep an eye out for chef’s kitchens on Peerspace with enough space for the whole crew to work.
+Keep an eye out for chef’s kitchen rental venues on Peerspace with enough space for the whole crew to work.
+The kitchen in this huge 4,000-square-foot loft in Philadelphia, PA should do the trick.

 Drunk Jenga puts a boozy twist on the classic tower game.
 But you don’t have to involve alcohol to enjoy this Friendsgiving game idea.